wavemaker/docs/learn/wavemaker-release-notes.md

 title: WaveMaker Release Notes
 id: ""
 ---
-Watch this section for the latest WaveMaker updates.
+Find what's new in WaveMaker.
+Watch this section for the latest updates from WaveMaker developers.

 ---